thiviyanT/IntelliGraphs/README.md

 </p>

 IntelliGraphs is a collection of benchmark datasets specifically for use in benchmarking generative models for knowledge graphs.
-You can read about it in our paper:
+You can learn more about it in our preprint:
 [*IntelliGraphs: Datasets for Benchmarking Knowledge Graph Generation*](https://arxiv.org/abs/2307.06698).

 <!---